sailpoint-oss/golang-sdk/api_triggers_v1/docs/Models/Vaclusterstatuschangeevent.md

 ### NewVaclusterstatuschangeevent

-`func NewVaclusterstatuschangeevent(created time.Time, type_ string, application VaclusterstatuschangeeventApplication, healthCheckResult VaclusterstatuschangeeventHealthCheckResult, previousHealthCheckResult VaclusterstatuschangeeventPreviousHealthCheckResult, ) *Vaclusterstatuschangeevent`
+`func NewVaclusterstatuschangeevent(created SailPointTime, type_ string, application VaclusterstatuschangeeventApplication, healthCheckResult VaclusterstatuschangeeventHealthCheckResult, previousHealthCheckResult VaclusterstatuschangeeventPreviousHealthCheckResult, ) *Vaclusterstatuschangeevent`

 NewVaclusterstatuschangeevent instantiates a new Vaclusterstatuschangeevent object This constructor will assign default values to properties that have it defined,